-61.1.2 Each tyre company must supply:
+Each tyre company must supply:

-- For stages run on asphalt: One specification of tyre being of the same construction and pattern, supplied in two compounds at each applicable event. - For stages run on gravel: One specification of tyre being of the same construction and pattern, supplied in two compounds of which one compound shall be nominated by the FIA for use throughout each event. - For rallies run on snow/ice: One specification of tyre in one compound suitable for mounting on a 7"x15" rim. - 61.1.3 Each tyre company is authorised to register with the FIA one replacement asphalt or one replacement gravel specification once each season.
-This specification shall replace one of the original specifications which thus may not be used concurrently or thereafter. - 61.1.4 Testing of a replacement tyre specification shall be limited to a maximum of 2 days within a single test session and be included within the test duration limitations as in Art.66.3. - 61.1.5 Each tyre must have a specific bar code number.
+- For stages run on asphalt: One specification of tyre of one construction and pattern, supplied in two compounds at each event.
+For Rallye Monte-Carlo only, a third compound plus a 8x18" snow type tyre will be permitted. - For stages run on gravel: One specification of tyre of one construction and pattern, supplied in two compounds of which one compound shall be nominated by the FIA for use throughout each event. - For rallies run on snow/ice: One specification of tyre in one compound suitable for mounting on a 7"x15" rim.
+Stud details must be given in the rally Supplementary Regulations. - 61.1.4 Each tyre company is authorised to register with the FIA one replacement asphalt and one replacement gravel specification once each season.
+These specifications shall replace one of the original specifications which thus may not be used concurrently or thereafter. - 61.1.5 Testing of a replacement tyre specification shall be limited to a maximum of 2 consecutive days and be included within the test duration limitations as in Art.
+66.3. - 61.1.6 Each tyre must have a specific bar code number.
 These bar codes will be used to check that the same tyres remain fitted to a particular car between tyre changes.